wooey/Wooey/docs/upgrade_help.rst

             def debug_task(self):
                 print('Request: {0!r}'.format(self.request))

-    updated and `django-celery` replaced with `
+# *Django Upgrades*:

-Additional tweaks may be required for bootstrapped script's settings if a Django upgrade is performed, such as changing `MIDDLEWARE` to `MIDDLEWARE_CLASSES`.
+    Additional tweaks may be required for if a Django upgrade is performed, such as changing `MIDDLEWARE` to `MIDDLEWARE_CLASSES`.
+For these issues, the official `Django Documentation <https://docs.djangoproject.com/>`_ should be referenced.